 3. FINANCIAL STATEMENTS

 Andrew Dennison from MacIntyre Hudson presented the Final Accounts for 2020/21 as published and downloaded to the Love Bedford website.
-Key points expressed were...
+Key points expressed were,

 As a company limited by guarantee, there are no shareholders and cannot pay dividends.
 Also, levy payers are not automatically Members.